Garux/def2fgd/README.md

 # Download

-Portable versions for Windows and Linux: [Releases](https://github.com/FreeSlave/def2fgd/releases).
+Portable versions for Windows and Linux: [Releases](/../../releases).
-Packages for some Linux distros: [OBS](https://software.opensuse.org//download.html?project=home%3AFreeSlave&package=def2fgd).

 # Usage